-If your child is not present for the screening days on site or needs a screening in-between these times, we can help connect you with screening resources.
+If your child is not present for the screening days on site or needs a screening in-between these times, information has been provided in the intake paperwork for providers who can complete the screenings.
 This information is also available anytime at the front desk.
 Additional referrals for children are always made as a team effort.
 Parents, teachers or administrators may initiate a request for a screening or evaluation by speaking with a director, teacher or parent.
 If parents agree and a referral is made, it is additionally up to the parent whether Young Peoples' staff will be invited to be a part of the evaluation or treatment process.
 Directors are always willing to facilitate on-site observations of children or Young Peoples' staff and we are always happy to send teachers or administrators as support to a family or team meeting or service visit.
 Please let a teacher or director know how we can help!
-Young Peoples will make themselves available to be part of plans made by outside providers whenever possible.
+Young Peoples will make ourselves available to be part of plans made by outside providers whenever possible.